thehyve/transmartApp-doc/source/smartr.rst

 #.
 The default view after creating the plot shows a scatter plot with the two selected nodes.
     Every dot represents an individual, with details shown on hover over.
 On the axes bins are shown with counts for that specific range.
 A line is drawn that represents the calculated correlation and intersection.
+Details are shown when hovering over the line.
     On the right some basic statistics are shown.

     |smartr_correlation_visualisation|